Hamza-b93/ModScan/README.md

 ### 1. Start Steam first

-Make sure Steam is fully open and logged in before launching the app.
+Make sure Steam is fully open and logged in before launching the application.

-### 2. Open the app
+### 2. Open the application

 Follow Option A or Option B above.
 Once running, the terminal will print: